 This railroad ran from a connection with the Rock Island at Pratt, Kansas to Trousdale, Kansas where the line branched to Kinsley and Larned, Kansas and connections with the Santa Fe.

 History, pp. 7-12;

 Depots, pp. 23-28;

 Includes Map and Timetable reproductions, nice maps of Pratt and Larned, Kansas.

-South Platte Press, softcover, 92 pages, standard portrait book 8 x 10 in., B&W photographs and illustrations.
+South Platte Press, softcover, 92 pages, standard portrait book 8 x 10 in., Black-and-White photographs and illustrations.